migrating-ravens/RavenMigrations/CONTRIBUTING.md

 1. Versioning - The project maintainers should handle releases and version changes associated with them.
 For more information, see the [maintaining guide](./MAINTAINING.md).
+1. Please update the [Change Log](./CHANGELOG.md) for any noteworthy changes.
+The latest version will appear as [x.x.x] until a maintainer updates it for deployment.